Rasin-dot/UI-UX-Experiment4/README.md

 # UI-UX-Experiment4

 ## Aim:
-To design a wireframe diagram for a generic application (Shopright) using Balsamiq .
+To design a wireframe diagram for a generic application (Shopright) using Balsamiq.

 ## Algorithm:
 1. Open Balsamiq Wireframes and create a new project.